aritraghsh09/GaMPEN/docs/source/Getting_Started.md

 ```
 It is okay if there are some warnings or some tests are skipped.
 The only thing you should look out for is errors produced by the `make check` command.

+If you get an error about specific `libcudas` libraries being absent while running `make check`, this has probably to do with the fact that you don't have the appropriate CUDA and cuDNN versions installed for the PyTorch version being used by GaMPEN.
+See below for more details about GPU support.

 ## GPU Support

 GaMPEN can make use of multiple GPUs while training if you pass in the appropriate arguments to the `train.py` script.